urlstechie/urlchecker-action/README.md

     - name: URLs-checker
       uses: urlstechie/URLs-checker@0.1.5
       with:
+        # A subfolder or path to navigate to in the present or cloned repository
+        subfolder: docs

         # A comma-separated list of file types to cover in the URL checks
         file_types: .md,.py,.rst